2077v2/Goblet/README.md

 ## ![img](https://i.imgur.com/r5ZtuJe.png)⛔[WARNINGS](https://)⛔

-- If you see this> ⛔ then you need to**READ**and follow the directions.
+- If you see this> ⛔ then you need to read and follow the directions.

 ## [READ](https://)

-- **⛔ DO NOT**use a pirated game.
+- ⛔\*\*DO NOT \*\*use a pirated game.
 It is against Nexus rules and is illegal and i will not provide any support.

 ## [Updating Collection](https://)[   ](https://)